Top 5 Garden Of The Gods Hikes

 The final trail is a mellow loop that winds through the park interior zone.
 It has more traffic than the latter trail but still less than the shorter hikes.
 At 1.5 miles, the trail has views of the rock formations and is known for wild flowers in the early summer.
 It’s dog friendly although a leash is required.
 The hike itself is rated as moderate but like all of the Garden of the Gods hiking trails, the elevation changes are minimal and the terrain is largely flat.

-Arkansas River Tours is Colorado’s premier white water rafting outfitter.
+There’s no doubt in our mind that you are an adventurer!
+After a long hike at Garden of the Gods, won’t you join us in cooling down on the river?
+Arkansas River Tours is your premier Colorado white water rafting outfitter!
 Our professional guides emphasize customer safety while providing the most memorable adventures.
 From family-friendly Bighorn Sheep Canyon rafting to extreme Royal Gorge rafting, there’s a trip for everyone!
-View our Colorado Springs Rafting Trips to explore your options.
+View our Colorado Springs rafting trips to explore your options.